An Evening with john powell

 Jan.
 19, 2021 | 5 - 6:30 p.m. | Pre-Show at 4:45 p.m.

-SPSCC is pleased to welcome professor john a. powell as the featured speaker for a virtual Martin Luther King, Jr. event.
-This free event is in part made possible by presenting sponsor Olympia Federal Savings and other generous sponsors.
+Thank you for joining us along with professor john a. powell for the virtual Martin Luther King, Jr. event, made possible in part by presenting sponsor Olympia Federal Savings.

 john a. powell